rashmi-kulkarni-ct402/ObjectARX/README.md

 - **Expected Usage:** Select objects, then enter a color keyword (e.g., "Red", "Yellow", "Green", "Bylayer").
 - **Expected Output:** Changes the color of the selected objects to the specified color.

+### Exercise 11: Work with System Variables and Use Commands
+- **Description:**  Demonstrates how to work with AutoCAD system variables and use commands to create a circle with a specific radius.
+- **Command:**systemVariables
+- **Expected Output:**  Draws a circle with a specified center point and radius, then restores the original value of the CIRCLERAD system variable.

+### Exercise 12: Work with Input and Single Line Text Objects
+- **Description:** Prompts the user for their age and name, then creates single-line text objects displaying the inputted information at a specified insertion point.
+- **Command:**: userInput
+- **Expected Output:** Displays the user's age and name as single-line text objects in the drawing.

+### Exercise 13: Defining AutoLISP Functions
+- **Description:**  Defines custom AutoLISP functions for advanced messaging, degree-to-radian conversion, radian-to-degree conversion, and calculating the tangent of an angle.
+- **Functions:**  Ex_Alert, Dtr, Rtd, Tan
+- **Expected Usage:**  (Ex_Alert "Message" "Caption" BUTTON ICON), (Dtr <degrees>), (Rtd <radians>), (Tan <angle in radians>)
+- **Expected Output:**  Displays an extended alert message, converts degrees to radians, converts radians to degrees, and calculates the tangent of an angle, respectively.

 ## Usage

 1. Build the project in Microsoft Visual Studio.